 This Greek chopped salad recipe is ridiculously easy to make, keeps well in the fridge and is a total crowd pleaser!
 Great for quick lunches and potlucks.

-I made and photographed this recipe such a long time ago – these photos were taken on our deck at our condo before we moved to our new house.
-Makes me so nostalgic for our old place.
-Such good memories were made there — where Ben and I started our life together and brought E & N home to from the hospital.
-Along with so many more great things.
+These photos were taken on our deck at our condo before we moved to our new house.
+They make me so nostalgic for our old place.
+Such good memories were made there — where Ben and I started our life together, and where we brought E & N home from the hospital.
 I’m looking forward to making tons of new great memories in our new house but I’ll always have fond memories of our first place.

 When in reality, that picture is from months ago and now they are even more grown up.
 Why does time go by so quickly?!